debrid/wiki-old/riven.md

      docker-compose up -d
      ```
    - The reset will be applied, and the environment variable can be removed afterward to prevent further resets.

-After the reset, you will need to reconfigure the database-related settings from scratch.

 ### Running outside of Docker